-- The wind direction and speed.
+- · The wind direction and speed.

 - The lean of the tree.
 The lean of a tree might not be apparent due to uneven or sloping terrain.
 Use a plumb or level to determine the direction of tree lean.

-Weight and branches on one side.
+- · Weight and branches on one side.

-- Surrounding trees and obstacles.
+• Surrounding trees and obstacles.
 Look for decay and rot If the trunk is rotted, it can snap and fall toward the operator.
-Check for broken or dead branches which can fall on you while cutting.